AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 flags.
 Thus the loop either detects the desired device status or raises an exception after the maximum number of attempts have been made.
 In this version, the maximum is a known upper bound so a local constant will suffice.
-The maximum could be passed as a parameter instead.
+The maximum could be passed as a parameter instead, or declared in a global "configuration" package containing such constants.

 Presumably, the upper bound on the attempts is either specified by the device documentation or empirically determined.
 Sometimes, however, the